-If you have run out of options for your over-assessed BPP, then the only choice you have left is to pay the overpriced taxes or file a notice of protest with the ARB.
+If you have run out of options for your over-assessed BPP, then the only choice you have left is to pay the overpriced taxes or file a notice of appeal with the ARB.
 The ARB is an independent review board that will objectively take a look at your situation.
-Once you have filed a protest, the ARB will send you a notice of the protest hearing.
-You must come up with your own evidence as to why the CAD's valuation was grossly incorrect.
+Once you have filed an appeal, the ARB will send you a notice of the appeal hearing.
+You must come up with your own evidence as to why the CAD’s valuation was grossly incorrect.
 This is another area where having experienced assistance on your side can help immensely.

-Contact O’Connor today to learn more about the steps to take if your BPP is over-assessed!
+Contact us today to learn more about the steps to take if your BPP is over-assessed!

 You can obtain a FREE evaluation of your BPP that will show your potential tax savings.
 Don’t take the appraisal district’s guesstimate of your value!
 Request Your Free Evaluation Today.